 After almost 30 years of being forbidden, the US allowed businesses to import dietary hemp products in 2004.
 In the new century, application of hemp started to diversify as hemp fiber was imported to be used for clothing and textiles.
 The first big win for US farmers came in 2007, when two North Dakota farmers were granted hemp licenses—the first time in over 50 years.
-Building on this, in 2014, the Farm Bill was signed into law, which allowed hemp cultivation as part of university research in states that permitted hemp farming.
+Building on this, in 2014, the first Farm Bill was signed into law, which allowed hemp cultivation as part of university research in states that permitted hemp farming.
 Ultimately, hemp and all its derivatives became fully legalized in 2018, through the passaged of the Hemp Farming Act of 2018.

 The Hemp Movement Grows